This service reflects EPFL’s determination to protect the health of its employees and its students.

 Successful mediation ends with a mediation agreement.
 The mediator keeps this agreement confidential and provides the person who has appointed him/her only with the information which the parties have agreed to disclose, if any.

 If mediation fails, the mediator meets with the parties individually to review the circumstances and direct them to the competent persons and/or departments.
 The mediator naturally remains entirely neutral and impartial throughout these discussions.

 Beyond mediation, the Person of Trust can also offer you alternative conflicts management solutions.

-Not only is the Person of Trust supporting employees in dealing with the issues they are facing at the workplace, but she also contributes to creating a better working environment for them.
+Not only does the Person of Trust support employees and students in dealing with the issues they are facing at EPFL, but she also contributes to creating a better work and study environment and studying for them.